Saran0605/Microsoft-Azure/README.md

 ---

-## 8. 🖥️ Website Hosting using Virtualization
+## 8. 🖥️ Task - Website Hosting using Virtualization

 > Hosting a live website on a virtual machine, demonstrating full-stack deployment via virtualization.